RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 TASK_ID=166d7f69-f35b-41ed-9128-7d753b642d63
 ```

-You can also query the status of all active tasks or recently completed tasks in your account:
+You can also query the state of all active tasks or recently completed tasks in your account:

 ```shell
 {{% embed-code "rv/api/30-get-all-tasks.sh" %}}